 The most common heating sources have for a long time been non-renewable fossil fuels and electrical energy.
-High energy prices and the increasing interest in the reduction of carbon emissions are boosting the market for renewable energy sources such as heat pumps in Scotland.
-Tomorrow's heating technique is available today.
+High energy prices and the increasing interest in the reduction of carbon emissions are boosting the market for renewable energy sources in Scotland, such as heat pumps.
+Tomorrow's heating technique is available today!

 Heat pumps have been a common feature in the Nordic regions of Europe for many years and Glasgow had one of the first Underfloor Heating systems at the Bearsden's Roman Baths.
 A heat pump provides an economical and environmentally friendly method of heating.
 It makes you independent, it cuts down your heating costs and it is high technological and almost totally maintenance free.

-Incognito Heat Pumps Scotland work by extracting an inexhaustible free supply of solar energy stored naturally either in the ground, air or water and utilising it for domestic underfloor heating and hot water.
+The Heat Pumps from Incognito in Scotland work by extracting an inexhaustible free supply of solar energy stored naturally either in the ground, air or water and utilising it for domestic underfloor heating and hot water.

 heat pumps scotland

-The basic principle of a heat pump is to take low-grade heat from the ground, and convert it to high-grade heat for your house using refrigeration technology.
+The basic principle of a ground, water or air source heat pump is to take low-grade heat from the ground, and convert it to high-grade heat for your house using refrigeration technology.
 For every 1kW of electricity consumed by the heat pump, over 4kW of heating can be supplied to your home.

 The basic operation of a ground source heat pump is as follows: